 Getting ready to spend time abroad, whether for a short vacation or a semester abroad with an organization like International Language Programs, is a lot of prep work.
 And making sure you have all of the correct travel documents is probably one of the most important steps.
 Don't have your passport yet?
 Here's how to apply for a passport.

 Wanting to travel but worried about how to afford it?
 We wrote a guide for you!

 When starting the passport application process, it's easy to just go to the first place that pops up in a google search for "Passport Photos".
 But, if you're like me, that might mean you end up at a post office where they charge over $20 for the photos and they don't tell you until afterwards that other places will do it for less than half that price.
 Don't let that be you!

-Well, turns out there's multiple places you can go and some are much cheaper than others, for the exact same thing.
-So don't follow in my footsteps.
+There are multiple places you can go and some are much cheaper than others, even though you'll be getting the exact same kind of photos.
 Save yourself some dollars and compare these popular passport photo spots.

 Where To Get Passport Photos + Prices

-Don't forget to check out local, smaller spots as well that may pop up in your Google search.
-For example, I found Allen's Camera near me in Orem and they have a great deal going on that would be a great choice, especially if you don't have a Costco membership.
+First off, don't forget to check out local, smaller spots that may pop up in your Google search.
+For example, we found Allen's Camera near our office in Orem, that offers a great deal on passport pictures.
+Plus, you'd be supporting a smaller company, which is something we're always fans of!

 Ready to put that passport to use?